openstack/nova/api-guide/source/users.rst

 The Compute API uses these roles, along with oslo.policy, to decide what the user is authorized to do.

+Refer to the to
+:nova-doc:`compute admin guide </admin/arch#projects-users-and-roles>`
-.. todo:: link to compute admin guide for details.
+for details.

 Personas used in this guide
 ===========================